Ahmadbltagy/ITI-JS-Assessment/README.md

 # About Page

 - Should have a navbar
-- Section that have an information about site, products and compant
+- Section that have an information about site, products and company
 - Footer Section

 # Contact US Page